 To utilize the full potential of your campaigns, we are removing the need to fill in a CPC for Target CPA and Target ROAS.
 Instead, you can simply enter your CPA or ROAS objective, and our system will adjust the bids as needed to maximize results.

-You will keep control of your daily budget and if you really want to keep control over your CPC, you still have the ability to fill in the maximum average CPC you do not want our automation engine to exceed daily, under the advanced options menu.
+You will keep control of your daily budget and if you really want to keep control over your CPC, you still have the ability to fill in the Bid Cap you do not want our automation engine to exceed daily, under the advanced options menu.

 September 22 – Reach engaged audiences with Minimize Bounce Rate optimization